severin-lemaignan/projet-cnrs/project.rst

 cognition have been less studied: which cognitive skills may influence *long-term acceptance* of the robot by humans?
 How to build at runtime *fine-grained mental models of humans*, that take into account uncertainty, inconsistencies, evolution over time?
-How such models impact decision-making?
+How such models should impact decision-making to sustain human engagement?

 The broader hypothesis I aim to test with these two perspectives can be
 rephrased: is an *holistic approach of cognition for robots* (i.e. neither